vmware/terraform-provider-vra/README.md

 For either installation method, documentation about the provider configuration, resources, and data sources can be found on the [provider page](https://registry.terraform.io/providers/vmware/vra/latest/docs) on the Terraform Registry.

+The provider accepts either a `refresh_token` or an `access_token` to interact with the vRealize Automation API, but not both at the same time.

+* For more information on obtaining a `refresh_token` for the provider configuration the provider, see [Get Your Refresh Token for the vRealize Automation API](docs/refresh_token.md).

+* For more information on obtaining an `access_token` for the provider configuration, see [Get Your Access Token for the vRealize Automation API](https://code.vmware.com/docs/14701/vrealize-automation-8-6-api-programming-guide/GUID-AC1E4407-6139-412A-B4AA-1F102942EA94.html) on VMware {code}.

 Examples on the use of the provider configuration, resources, and data sources can be found in the project's  `examples` directory.

 ## Upgrading the Provider